Ultimate Scion tC Turbo Kit Guide

 |Rev9Power Scion tC Turbo Kit||GReddy Scion tC Tuner Turbo Kit||ATP Scion tC Turbo Kits|

 Although we typically spend our time looking at the Scion FR-S (and its siblings – the Toyota 86 & Subaru BRZ) here at Drifted, we know that many of our fans are tC owners and enthusiasts, and since they’ve been struggling with turbo kit advice, we’re more than happy to offer a helping hand.

-Despite the tC not being rear-wheel-drive (with factory-backed race cars built specifically for competition use like Fredric Aasbø and Tanner Foust’s Formula Drift builds an obvious exception), the hot hatch has still gained immense popularity on the tuning scene.
+Despite the tC not being rear-wheel-drive (with factory-backed race cars built specifically for competition use like Fredric Aasbø and Tanner Foust’s Formula Drift builds an obvious exception), the hot hatch has still gained immense popularity among numerous tuners on the tuning scene.

-When it comes to turbo kits, there have been several exceptional offerings on the market over the years, from companies such as Dezod, TurboToyotas, P-Tuning, Treadstone, and Why Industries.
+When it comes to turbo kits, there have been several exceptional offerings on the market over the years, from companies such as Dezod Motorsports, TurboToyotas, P-Tuning, Treadstone, and Why Industries.

-Despite consistent popularity when it comes to tuning tC’s, these companies have since ceased production or discontinued their turbo kit offerings, much to the dismay of owners who are in the quest for forced induction.
+Despite consistent popularity when it comes to tuning tC’s, these aftermarket company turbo kits have since ceased production or been discontinued, much to the dismay of owners who are in the quest for forced induction.

 We’ve heard horror stories with Dezod customers, so we certainly don’t recommend hand your money over to them, as they seem to have a habit of running away from the issues.

 Although these popular offerings from the most recognized brands are often commonly traded among owners and enthusiasts on the used marketplace, nothing beats the peace of mind when it comes to getting your hands on a brand new turbo kit and boosting the underpowered, normally-aspirated engines.

 Other than obvious signs of wear such as shaft play, it’s difficult to tell what kind of life a turbo kit has experienced over its lifetime since the date of purchase.

-With several of the used turbo kit components potentially at risk of flagging up issues, such as cracked manifolds, buying new is always our preferred method.
+With several of the used turbo kit components potentially at risk of flagging up defects, such as cracked manifolds, buying new is always our preferred method.

-Both the 2AR and the 2AZ engines have tremendous potential, and it was great to see Papadakis Racing proceed with the 4-cylinder 2AR for Aasbø’s build, rather than following the typical V8 route that’s become so popular these days.
+Both the 2AR and the 2AZ engines have tremendous potential, and it was great to see Papadakis Racing proceed with the 4-cylinder 2AR for Aasbø’s build, rather than following the typical V8 route that’s become so popular in motorsport racing these days.